-4. Significant Changes Related to Operations, Personnel and Programs training funds for Canada's economic prosperity and quality of life.
+4. Significant Changes Related to Operations, Personnel and Programs

+SSHRC has undertaken a program architecture renewal initiative to create a more flexible and effective system of program application and assessment, allowing it to maximize the contributions of research and training funds for Canada's economic prosperity and quality of life.
 The new program architecture has placed an emphasis on research excellence, fostering partnerships and reporting on results.
 This has resulted in greater overall program coherence with flexible programming, a more responsive competition cycle, and an improved and simplified interface for applicants.
 The implementation of the new program architecture allows for the consolidation of existing and new funding opportunities under three umbrella programs-Talent, Insight and Connection-as well as enhanced service delivery and process reengineering.
-A new program architecture is being developed and will be implemented as of April 1, 2016.
+A new program architecture is being developed and will be implemented as of April 1, 2017.